The Berenstain Bears Meet Bigpaw

-The Berenstain Bears Meet Bigpaw was a Thanksgiving-themed animated television special based on the Berenstain Bears children's book series by Stan and Jan Berenstain.
+The Berenstain Bears Meet Bigpaw is a Thanksgiving-themed animated television special based on the Berenstain Bears children's book series by Stan and Jan Berenstain.
 Produced by Buzz Potamkin and directed by Mordicai Gerstein and Al Kouzel, the program made its debut on NBC on November 20, 1980.
 The television special inspired a book, The Berenstain Bears' Thanksgiving, published by Scholastic in 1997.

 Development

 Stan and Jan Berenstain's first animated holiday special aired on NBC in December 1979.
 The Berenstain Bears' Christmas Tree was the first of five annual animated specials that would air on NBC, produced by Joe Cates and the Joseph Cates Production Company.
 The Berenstain Bears Meet Bigpaw was the second in this series.